MartinMoizard/Progressable/README.md

 ## Usage

-3 simple stops to follow:
+3 simple steps to follow:

 - make your `UIView` conform to the `Progressable` protocol.
 - call `self.initProgress()` in `init(frame: CGRect)` and `init?(coder aDecoder: NSCoder)`.